mshafer1/frclabviewtutorials/index.md

 Some of the good ones we are aware of are here:
 * [WPI Getting Started](https://wpilib.screenstepslive.com/s/4485/m/13811){:target="_blank"}
 * [Team 358's](http://www.team358.org/files/programming/ControlSystem2015-2019/labview/index.php){:target="_blank"}
 * Others?
-(Let us know in the [contact us](/contact) page!)
+(Let us know in the [contact us](/contact_us) page!)

 ## Request Tutorials

 Please look around and see the available tutorials.
-More will come, but if you would like to request one be made for a specific purpose, fill out this form.
+More will come, but if you would like to request one be made for a specific purpose, please feel free to contact us..

-[Request tutoriasl](#) <!-- TODO: Disqus??
-Google Form?
-Github Issue? -->
+See the [Contact Us](/contact_us) page for details.

 ## Contributing Tutorials

-&lt;!-- Coming Soon -->
+See [Writing](/tutorials/writing) for a quick guide on how to get started contributing.

 ## Please Note